alexch/codelikethis/public/lessons/www/http.md

 ![](https://s.hswstatic.com/gif/dns-rev-1.gif "DNS Illustration")

 Remember, websites live at an **IP Address**.
-This is a string of numbers, (ex. http://70.42.251.42/).
-A URL is simply an easy way to remember where a website lives.
+This is a string of numbers, (ex.
+70.42.251.42).
+A URL is simply a translation that provides humans with an easy way to remember where a website lives.
 It is important to remember however, not all websites can be accessed by their IP address.
 This can be due to security, or other reasons.

 # Other DNS Info
 Your nameserver may also contain other information about your domain, such as where your email server lives.
 For example, if I try to send an email to mark@facebook.com, your email server is going to communicate with the nameserver for facebook.com and say, "Where does this email server live?".